 The lazy days of summer may be over, but it’s not time to put your garden to bed yet.
 In fact, the cooler autumn temperatures make it a perfect season to add more interest to your garden and extend its beauty with fall blooming plants.
-We’ve compiled a list of our favorite fall blooming perennials to plant now to ensure your garden is filled with color and texture until frost arrives.
-After all, as temperatures dip, fall provides the perfect time to entertain friends in your garden—and to relax and relish the changing seasons.
+We’ve compiled a list of our favorite, fabulous fall flowers to plant now to ensure your garden is filled with color and texture until frost arrives.
+After all, as temperatures dip, fall provides the perfect time to entertain friends in your garden.
+It’s also a great time to relax and relish the changing seasons.

 Extend Blooms to Benefit Wildlife